tinymce/tinymce-docs/README.md

 The TinyMCE API documentation is maintained within the [TinyMCE project repository](https://github.com/tinymce/tinymce) and compiled for the documentation site using [MoxieDoc](https://github.com/tinymce/moxiedoc).

+Running `yarn build` will download the latest TinyMCE package and generate new API reference content from source code.
+This API documentation must be generated and updated on the documentation site with each release.

 ##### Prerequisites

 - [Node.js](https://nodejs.org/en/).